 Please note that almost all mushrooms require cooking to be safely consumed.
 This is due to the make-up of the cell walls of most fungus actually being indigestible to humans, unless its been cooked.

 When trying new species of fungi with unknown edibility or when venturing into new genus we have one way to mitigate toxic effects or even allergies.
 This is called the Leather's edibility test and is available in my Alma Mater mushroom club’s website.
 The gist of it is to first and foremost be very confident in your ID, at least 100% confidence in the Genus (you really don’t want to mix up Agaricus bisporus with something like Amanita phalloides which can kill you quite painfully and getting to genus ID may inform you that there are no/some/all toxic species within the genus).
 You start by COOKING and eating a VERY SMALL amount, the size of a piece of rice for questionable genus and perhaps a bit larger if you are working in a genus that has no known toxic species.
 Wait 6-8 hours.
 If there is no effect, try a teaspoon’s worth, and wait 6-8 hours.
 Waiting for this period of time is important because many fungal toxins take time to do their damage.
+In fact, amatoxins take about 24-36 hours to show an effect, so give it more time if you suspect the genus you're tasting may contain any toxins.
 Waiting an appropriate period of time, cooking all (sans a small list) wild mushrooms, and slowly working your way to larger volumes, should allow any serious mycophile to try many, many new and exciting mushrooms!
-This test helped me venture, fairly comfortably, into eating - and really loving - edible Amanita species.
+This test helped me venture, fairly comfortably, into eating - and really loving - edible Amanita species (following the successful identification and mycophagy of several safer genera and waiting 36+ hours after the first taste).
 If you are new to wild mycophagy (the eating of fungus!) please give this method a shot as non-toxic compounds can still produce ill- and allergic-effects.
 I want everyone to be able to try new species and figure out which of the thousands of fruiting fungi you like best, with confidence.

 If you're not sure about this method we suggest speaking with an expert and discussing your concerns.
 When in doubt, throw it out.